jtopjian/openstack-workshop/06-cinder.md

 Note that Nova reported it will attach as `/dev/vdb`.

+You can verify that the device was attached by doing:

+    $ nova console-log my_vm

+### Working with Volumes

-Now log in to your CirrOS image and do:
+Log in to your CirrOS image and do:

     $ sudo dmesg

 You will see a message about `/dev/vdb`.
-OpenStack and KVM do not work well together with regard to correctly reporting the device name of attached volumes.
+OpenStack and KVM do not work well together with regard to reporting the device name of attached volumes.

 You can verify that `/dev/vdb` is the right volume by doing: